Benendead/Perceptron-Demonstration/README.md

 # Perceptron-Demonstration
-## Summary: A simple perceptron class I've coded by myself using the numpy and matplotlib libraries.
+## Summary: A simple perceptron class I've coded using the numpy and matplotlib libraries.

 ### Goals
 This project's goals included testing my Python class-building abilities, learning some useful Python libraries, and